-We all know how badly Hurricane Sandy devastated our area and for once I was glad the media hyped it to death.
+We all know how badly Hurricane Sandy devastated our area.
+For once I was glad the media hyped it to death.

 Many communities were close to 100% evacuated and countless lives were saved because of it.
 Having survived Hurricane Irene and tropical storm Lee and the resulting power outages and floods, I know that advance warning and preparation take some of the pain and suffering out of an event like that.